ShinyWang33/eSL-Net-Plusplus/README.md

 ## Introduction

-eSL-Net++ is a explainable network for recovering a sequence of sharp and clear images with High Resolution from a single blurry image with Low Resolution and corresponding events.
+eSL-Net++ is an explainable network for recovering a sequence of sharp and clear images with High Resolution from a single blurry image with Low Resolution and corresponding events.
 Experimental results on synthetic and real-world datasets show that the proposed eSL-Net++ outperforms state-of-the-art methods by a large margin.

 <div  align="center">
 <img src="figs/show.png" width = "600"  alt="show" align=center />